STHobbes/render/README.md

 now Maya).
 I have not done much rendering since then, but every 15 years or so, want to work on it to see what I can bring to the exercise from my non-rendering pursuits.
 My last return was for teaching CSE581, this return is because I retired and recently found the CSE581 code on an old machine, and thought I should revisit it - and that it might be useful to others.

+## Specifics
+* This project is in single precision because that is was good enough for the images we were creating at the time, and double precision was way more time intensive than single precision.
+If you want to render sub-atomic or astronomical scenes you might normalize you objects to the scale in which you are working (nanometers or light years) so you don't experience precision problems